weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 In this task you will assign Nestor Wilke the Compliance administrator role.
 While this will enable Nestor to create an eDiscovery case for compliance purposes, it will not allow him to view the results of the corresponding search.
 To view the corresponding search results, Nestor would need to be assigned the eDiscovery Manager role.

-**Warning:** The reason you will assign Nestor the Compliance administrator role now in Task 1 rather than later in Task 8 when you log in as Nestor is that it takes roughly 60 minutes for role assignments to fully propagate through the system.
-So hopefully by the time you get to Task 8, the role will be fully propagated, and you will be able to create an eDiscovery case.
+**Warning:** The reason you will assign Nestor the Compliance administrator role now in Task 1 rather than later in Task 6 when you log in as Nestor is that it can take roughly 60 minutes for role assignments to fully propagate through the system.
+So hopefully by the time you get to Task 6, the role will be fully propagated, and you will be able to create an eDiscovery case.

 1. You should still be logged into LON-CL1 as the **Administrator** with a